Entrepreneur Written Interviews Written Interviews Uncategorized

 How did you decide to get into direct marketing grass-fed beef from dairy?

 Well, the beef started with Jaime Ager of Hickory Nut Gap Farm in Asheville, NC.
 We roomed together, and we’re good friends, at the CALS Ag Leadership Program at NC State.
 He had a market, and I had some land and some knowledge on grazing, and that’s how that started: with him taking a chance with me, and me taking a chance with him.
-It just kind of worked, and we developed a great relationship -we’re great friends first-, but we found some with some good quality product and his great marketing skills.
+It just kind of worked, and we developed a great relationship -we’re great friends first-, but we found some success with some good quality product and his great marketing skills.
 That kind of started the beef, but the retail direct marketing side of it started when some people found out what we were doing, and it spread by word of mouth here in our local community.
 They would ask where we can we get your beef?
 I’d say, Earth Fare in Boone, Earth Fare in Asheville, but there was nowhere around here where they could get our product.
 So, we had enough of that, and decided we would look into developing some local options.

 You didn’t really have a formal plan to get into this business, it just kind of happened and you are running with it, it sounds like.